andrei-k/terminal-portfolio/README.md

 # 💻 Terminal Style Portfolio Website

-My [portfolio](https://12ak.com) built with LiveTerm

-A modified version of [LiveTerm](https://github.com/Cveinnt/LiveTerm) for my personal website.
+A modified version of [LiveTerm](https://github.com/Cveinnt/LiveTerm) for my personal [website](https://12ak.com).
 Please see the creator's repo for more info and to generate a similar website.

 ## Modifications